Nagoya University

 • General Selection

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

-The School assesses applicants with regard to a wide range of foundational academic abilities based on the standardized university entrance examinations (5 or 6 school subjects, 8 courses) and their school reports.
+The School assesses applicants with regard to a wide range of foundational academic abilities based on the Common Test for University Admissions (5 or 6 school subjects, 8 courses) and their school reports.
 We assess applicants’ ability to build on the foundational academic abilities that they have acquired thus far and whether they have the motivation and ability needed to make an active contribution toward resolving diverse issues within a globalized society.
 Assessments of applicants are made on the basis of interviews, taking into account the personal statement, letter of recommendation, academic outcomes at high school, and documents demonstrating their engagement in diverse activities.

 • Entrance Examinations for Privately Funded International Students